CodeDynasty-dev/Jetpath/docs/docs/dependency-injection.md

 ## 1. Using the Plugin System (Recommended)

-The **Plugin System** is the most idiomatic way to manage shared services and dependencies in JetPath.
+The **Plugin System** is the most idiomatic way to manage shared services and dependencies in Jetpath.

 * **Concept:** Create a plugin that initializes your dependency (e.g., a database client, an email service, a configuration object) and exposes methods that use that dependency.
 * **How it Works:**